ITSpecialist111/ai_automation_suggester/README.md

 - We welcome community contributions for translations.
 Please submit a pull request with the new language files in the `translations` directory.

-### **6. Why was automatic scheduling removed?**
+### **6. How does the automatic suggestion generation work?**

-- Automatic scheduling was removed to provide more stability and flexibility.
-Users can now implement their own triggers for the AI analysis, allowing for a more customized experience.
+- The integration monitors for new entities added to your Home Assistant instance.
+When new entities are detected, it automatically generates automation suggestions using the configured AI provider.

 ---